GfSE/SAF-Cameo-Profile/README.md

 # 3DS Cameo Systems Modeler Resources for SAF users

-This repository provides the current state of grid refactoring development [tracking the refactoring branch of the spec] of the **SAF Profile** intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2026x .
+This repository provides the current state of development [tracking the main branch of the spec] of the **SAF Profile** intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2026x .
 Please see the model file itself for licensing terms.

-We're also  working on a plugin for the 2026x versions, see the [Releases Page of the Repository](https://github.com/GfSE/SAF-Cameo-Profile/releases).
+For We're also working on a plugin for the 2026x versions, see the [Releases Page of the Repository](https://github.com/GfSE/SAF-Cameo-Profile/releases).

 If you need help, have a question or for general discussion, please visit [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).